ThinkBigAnalytics/scalding-workshop/Workshop.md

 Finally, when using HDFS, the values specified for output using the `--uniques`, `count-star`, and `count-star-limit` flags will be used as *directories*, not *files*, which is why we omitted the `.txt` suffixes used before.
 This follows conventional Hadoop practice, where the parallel processes might result in multiple, concurrently-written output files.

-To simplify matters, such as removing the need for you to install the Scalding distribution, we've provided a bash script, `run11.sh`, to run this exercise.
+To simplify matters, such as removing the need for you to install the Scalding distribution, I've provided a bash script, `run11.sh`, to run this exercise.
 You'll need access to a computer with Hadoop and bash installed.
 You can install Hadoop on a Mac using HomeBrew, on Linux using the appropriate package installer, and Microsoft has recently released a port of Hadoop for Windows.
 However, the easiest way to play with Hadoop is to install a VMWare or VirtualBox runner and download a completely configured image file from Cloudera, MapR, or Hortonworks.

-We'll just demonstrate using `run11.sh` in the Workshop.
+I'll just demonstrate using `run11.sh` in the Workshop.
 Using all the default settings, just run:

 	run11.sh